Contributor: A. Castle. Lesson ID: 13989

 In February 2022, the Russian military invaded its neighboring country, Ukraine.
 (If you are interested in learning more about this specifically, check out our lesson found under the Additional Resources in the right-hand sidebar.)

 In response, the president of Ukraine enacted martial law, which prevented all males aged 18 to 60 from leaving the country and conscripted them into military action.
-This applied to approximately 30% of Ukraine's estimated population of 43.2 million people.
+This applies to approximately 30% of Ukraine's estimated population of 43.2 million people.

-Those who were allowed to flee the country now faced the biggest choice of their lives.
+Those allowed to flee the country now faced the biggest choice of their lives.
 They could stay and fight with their husbands, fathers, and brothers (something many women decided to do).
 They could try to find shelter and hope to wait out the conflict safely.
 Or they could grab a few belongings and flee their homes.

 If we are being honest, we can't envision what that would be like.
 Only someone who has been a refugee can properly understand.